AGTTeam/MonoPriData/README.md

 Alone - after the first encounter with the werewolf, Alone, the characters are unsure of his identity and refer to him as 黒いの or 黒い奴, again, I translated this a few different ways, I think ‘shadowy creature’ may be the ideal translation, it’s imperative that it isn’t translated literally as ‘black guy’ for obvious reasons

+Bosses and their references:
+Jack the Ripper: historical figure of the same name
+Sonson-J: Jason Voorhees from Friday the 13th
+Rasputin: historical figure of the same name
+THE CAN: Leatherface from The Texas Chainsaw Massacre
+Oogeyman: The Boogie Man, I used references from Oogie Boogie from the Nightmare Before Christmas Johnny Rubber: the character model is copied from Jack and D, but the name may be a reference to Rubber Johnny; I referenced Big Brain from the remake of The Hills Have Eyes who was himself inspired by Rubber Johnny
+D-FlayFlay: Freddy Krueger from The Nightmare on Elm Street
+Ajhari: an acharya which is a Bhuddist monk or high priest
+Voodoo: from the real world voodooism

 locations - location names need to be decided and tested before being changed accordingly throughout the text for consistency; I have gone with infirmary for the 保健室 (hokenshitsu) as it is shorter than nurse's office but more colloquial than dispensary